Madzivhandila/Data-Analytics-Power-BI-/README.md

 ## Power BI Report Development

-In this section, I'll find detailed information about developing the Power BI report:
+In this section,You wii find detailed information about how I developed the Power BI report:

-1. **Data Import**: I will learn how to connect to my data sources and import the necessary data into Power BI.
+1. **Data Import**: I  learned how to connect to my data sources and import the necessary data into Power BI.

-2. **Data Modeling**: I will create data models and relationships to enable meaningful insights in my report.
+2. **Data Modeling**: I created data models and relationships to enable meaningful insights in my report.

-3. **Visualizations**: I will build visualizations, charts, and graphs to represent the data effectively.
+3. **Visualizations**: I used visualizations, charts, and graphs to represent the data effectively.

-4. **Filters and Slicers**: I will implement filters and slicers to allow users to interact with the report and focus on specific data points.
+4. **Filters and Slicers**: I implemented filters and slicers to allow users to interact with the report and focus on specific data points.

-5. **Publishing and Sharing**: I will explore options for publishing the report to Power BI Service and sharing it with stakeholders.
+5. **Publishing and Sharing**: I explored options for publishing the report to Power BI Service and sharing it with stakeholders.

-6. **Security and Access Control**: I will understand how to manage access and permissions for the report to ensure data security.
+6. **Security and Access Control**: I did understand how to manage access and permissions for the report to ensure data security.

 ## Access and Permissions